jinghuazhao/QTR/HUA_methylation_analysis/README.md

 ## Legacy experiments

-These efforts were incremental in nature and did not resolve the issue -- they are kept only historical reasons.
+These efforts were incremental in nature and did not resolve the issue -- they are kept only for historical reasons.

 1. An attempt to drop CpG sites from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).
 2. DSS as a possible alternative.